-- "I" denotes inadequate attendance and hence prevention from semester- end examination - "U" denotes unsuccessful performance in the course. - "AB" denotes absence for the semester-end examination. - 17.2 A student who earns a minimum of five grade points ('E' grade) in a course is declared to have successfully completed the course.
-Such a course cannot be repeated by the student for improvement of grade. - 17.3 The results, after awarding of grades, shall be signed by the Chairman of the Class Committee and Head of the Department/Dean of Schools and it shall be declared by the Controller of Examinations. - 17.4 Within one week from the date of declaration of result, a student can apply for revaluation of his / her semester-end theory examination answer scripts of one or more courses, on payment of prescribed fee, through proper application to Controller of Examination.
-Subsequently the Head of the Department/ Dean of School offered the course shall constitute a revaluation committee consisting of Chairman of the Class Committee as Convener, the faculty member of the course and a senior member of faculty knowledgeable in that course.
-The committee shall meet within a week to revalue the answer scripts and submit its report to the Controller of Examinations for consideration and decision. - 17.5 After results are declared, grade sheets shall be issued to each student, which will contain the following details.
-The list of courses enrolled during the semester including redo courses, if any, and the grade scored, the Grade Point Average (GPA) for the semester and the Cumulative Grade Point Average (CGPA) of all courses enrolled from first semester onwards.
+[&]quot;U" denotes unsuccessful performance in the course.

+[&]quot;AB" denotes absence for the semester end examination.

+- 17.3 The results, after awarding of grades, shall be signed by the Chairman of the Class Committee and Head of the Department / Dean of the School and it shall be declared by the Controller of Examinations. - 17.4 Within one week from the date of declaration of result, a student can apply for revaluation of his / her semester end theory examination answer scripts of one or more courses, on payment of prescribed fee, through proper application to Controller of Examination.
+Subsequently the Head of the Department / Dean of School offered the course shall constitute a revaluation committee consisting of Chairman of the Class Committee as Convener, the faculty member of the course and a senior member of faculty knowledgeable in that course.
+The committee shall meet within a week to revalue the answer scripts and submit its report to the Controller of Examinations for consideration and decision. - 17.5 After results are declared, grade sheets shall be issued to each student, which contains the following details: a) list of courses enrolled during the semester including redo courses / arrear courses, if any; b) grades scored; c) Grade Point Average (GPA) for the semester and d) Cumulative Grade Point Average (CGPA) of all courses enrolled from first semester onwards.

 GPA is the ratio of the sum of the products of the number of credits of courses registered and the grade points corresponding to the grades scored in those courses, taken for all the courses, to the sum of the number of credits of all the courses in the semester.